-3.1.1 The table below shows the bat records received from HBRG when a data search was conducted in 2019 within 10 km of the (now consented) Strathy South Wind Farm Development site boundary.
+3.1.1 The table below shows the bat records received from HBRG when a data search was conducted in 2019 within 10 km of the (now consented) Strathy South Wind Farm Development site boundary (which overlaps the Proposed Development).
 The search returned only one record of common pipistrelle bat.
 Further records of roosts from surveys to support wind farm developments within the vicinity of the Proposed Development included two small common pipistrelle roosts.
-One was a small roost of three bats identified within the proposed OHL Limit of Deviation within Braerathy Lodge in 2011 in relation to the planning application for the (now consented) Strathy Wood Wind Farm development\.
-The other was located approximately 7.8 km south of the Proposed Development in Croft House and was recorded in 2019 in association with the (now consented) Strathy South Wind Farm development\\.
+One was a small roost of three bats identified at Braerathy Lodge c.
+4 km to the south of the Proposed Development in 2011 in relation to the planning application for the (now consented) Strathy Wood Wind Farm development\.
+The other was located approximately 12 km south of the Proposed Development in Croft House and was recorded in 2019 in association with the (now consented) Strathy South Wind Farm development\\.